 Changes in the mineral reserve or mineral resource estimates may impact the carrying value of the Company's royalty and stream interests as well as the depletion rate for each of the Company's royalty and stream interests.

 iii.
-Fair Value of Loan Receivable and Silver Receivable
+Fair Value of Silver Receivable

-The carrying value of the loan receivable and silver receivable represents management's best estimate of the fair value of the arrangement.
-The fair value incorporates estimates of average forward gold and silver prices and discount rates.
-Refer to Note 6 of the condensed interim consolidated financial statements for the three and six months ended June 30, 2023 for additional details.
+The carrying value of the silver receivable represents management's best estimate of the fair value of the arrangement.
+The fair value incorporates estimates of forward silver prices and discount rates.